preprio/nodejs-sdk/README.md

   .fetch() // Fetch the collections
 ```

-To help you querying our API we've added multiple examples to our [REST Reference](https://prepr.dev/docs/rest/v1/introduction).
+To help you to query our API we've added multiple examples to our [REST Reference](https://docs.prepr.io/reference/rest/v1/introduction).

 ## Reach out to us